Palasip Qaqqaa: Tourism

 The main summit is often visited for its long-range view of the coast, through a winding path from the south.
 The path crosses several barriers, from grassy at the bottom, to rocky at the top.
 The path disappears in the depression between the last barrier and the southern slope of the main ridge to the east of the southern pillar, to reappear as a lateral ledge in the slope below the eastern ridge.

 The entire massif apart from the southern wall is easily accessible, while the southern pillar of the main summit and the small northern wall of the western summit offer many short routes for climbers.

-Virtual Tour: You can take a virtual tour on the entire trail from start to the top, with full (360x360) panoramic images.